Making the Elite: Top Jobs, Disparities, and Solutions: Interpretation, Contributions, and Alternative Explanations

-\item \textbf{Employers can easily identify disadvantaged castes and are casting a wide net to advance them at earlier screening rounds.} As mentioned in Section~\ref{sec:caste reveal}, caste status is difficult to discern before personal interviews.\footnote{Note that while employers observe GPA at the application reading stage, GPA serves as a very noisy signal of caste, especially outside the tails of the GPA distribution (Online Appendix Figure~\ref{fig:common support}).} Therefore, employers are unlikely to be successful in explicitly screening on caste status prior to the personal interview round.
+\item \textbf{Employers are advancing disadvantaged castes before interviews due to uncertainty about ``fit."} Caste is difficult to discern before personal interviews (Section~\ref{sec:caste reveal}).\footnote{Note that while employers observe GPA (entrance exam scores) at the application reading stage, it is a very noisy signal of caste, especially outside the tails of the distribution (Online Appendix Figure~\ref{fig:common support}).} Moreover, even if employers decide to advance slightly weaker performers in earlier rounds---thereby possibly (but not always) advancing more disadvantaged castes---such considerations are likely to be relevant only for marginal candidates and should not meaningfully skew the caste difference in the composition of jobs that remain in contention prior to HR interviews.

-\item \textbf{Caste differences in preferences over job characteristics.} About 50\% of the students who participate in the placement process get multiple job offers.
-A model of the placement process developed later confirms that caste differences in preferences over job characteristics do not drive caste disparities in job offers.
+\item \textbf{Caste differences in preferences over job characteristics.} A model of the placement process developed later confirms that caste differences in preferences over job characteristics do not drive caste disparities in job offers.
 These job characteristics include stock options, signing bonuses, job sectors, and whether the job is located in a metropolitan city (Section~\ref{sec:student preferences over student characteristics}).

 \end{enumerate}